Dankeler/writeup-site/website/writeups/backtrack/writeup.md

 {{header("Shell as root", "shell-as-root")}}

-{{text("While looking for ways to exploit the machine, I downloaded <code class='bg-gray-300 rounded-md px-1'>pspy64</code> using a python server and wget to see if any commands get run in the background.")}}
+{{text("While looking for ways to exploit the machine, I downloaded <code class='bg-gray-300 rounded-md px-1'>pspy64</code> using a Python server and wget to see if any commands get run in the background.")}}

 {{image("../../static/images/backtrack/000009.jpg")}}